History of women in the United States: Jobs and professions

 Many young women worked as servants or in shops and factories until marriage, then typically became full-time housewives.
 However black, Irish and Swedish adult women often worked as servants.
 After 1860, as the larger cities opened department stores, middle-class women did most of the shopping; increasingly they were served by young middle-class women clerks.
 Typically, most young women quit their jobs when they married.
-In some ethnic groups, However, married women were encouraged to work, especially among African-Americans, and Irish Catholics.
+In some ethnic groups, however, married women were encouraged to work, especially among African-Americans, and Irish Catholics.
 When the husband operated a small shop or restaurant, wives and other family members could find employment there.
 Widows and deserted wives often operated boarding houses.
+However, despite this, the unemployment rate amongst black women in the Southern states remained high peaking at 80% in 1900.

 Career women were few.
 The teaching profession had once been heavily male, but as schooling expanded many women took on teaching careers.
 If they remained unmarried they could have a prestigious, poorly paying lifetime career.
 At the end of the period nursing schools opened up new opportunities for women, but medical schools remained nearly all male.

 Business opportunities were very rare, unless it was a matter of a widow taking over her late husband's small business.
 However the rapid acceptance of the sewing machine made housewives more productive and opened up new careers for women running their own small millinery and dressmaking shops.

 American women achieved several firsts in the professions in the second half of the 1800s.
 In 1866, Lucy Hobbs Taylor became the first American woman to receive a dentistry degree.
 In 1878, Mary L. Page became the first woman in America to earn a degree in architecture when she graduated from the University of Illinois at Urbana-Champaign.
 In 1879, Belva Lockwood became the first woman allowed to argue before the Supreme Court; the first case in which she did so was the 1880 case Kaiser v.
 Stickney.
 Arabella Mansfield had previously become America's first female lawyer when she was admitted to the bar in 1869.
-In 1891, Marie Owens, born in Canada, was hired in Chicago as America's first female police officer.
+In 1891, Marie Owens, born in Canada, was hired in Chicago as`America's first female police officer.
 Due to women's greater involvement in law and law enforcement, in 1871 the first state laws specifically making wife beating illegal were passed, though proliferation of laws to all states and adequate enforcement of those laws lagged very far behind.
 One of the first female photojournalists, Sadie Kneller Miller used her initials, SKM, as a byline, which hid her gender.
 She covered sports, disasters, diseases, and was recognized as the first female war correspondent.